22 Sixth Form CV Examples & Templates for 2026

 The template you use for your secondary school CV should be:

-• Clean and professional without fancy graphics or too much colour: Opt for a clutter-free layout without graphics and other embellishments.
-You want the recruiters to focus solely on your abilities and not distract them with unnecessary decorations.
+- Clean and professional without fancy graphics or too much colour: Opt for a clutter-free layout without graphics and other additions.
+You want the recruiters to focus on what you can do and not distract them with unnecessary decorations.

-• ATS-friendly: you should know that your application will pass through an applicant tracking system (ATS).
-If you’re not aware of this yet, we’re informing you.
-These systems don’t handle graphics and fancy fonts well.
+- ATS-friendly: you should be aware that your application will go through an applicant tracking system (ATS).
+If you’re not familiar with this, we’re informing you now.
+These systems don’t handle graphics and elaborate fonts well.
 Avoid them at all costs.
 And for an extra point, use bullet points and clearly define your headings for ease of readability.
-To ensure that your ready-to-send document will make it through the dreaded systems, run it through this AI checker.
+To ensure your document is ready to pass through these challenging screeners, run it through this AI checker.

-• Editable in Word or PDF (unless otherwise stated): you’ll edit your CV several times before it’s ready.
+- Editable in Word or PDF (unless otherwise stated): you’ll edit your CV several times before it’s ready.
 In that case, templates from Google Docs allow you to edit, save, and share your document from anywhere.
-It’s also helpful to save and send your application in PDF due to its portability and acceptance by recruitment teams.
+It’s also helpful to save and send your application in PDF due to its portability and acceptance by hiring teams.

 Where to find good secondary school CV templates